BurakTurker1/BurakTurker1/README.md

 # 💫 About Me:
-Merhaba, Ben Burak, 20 yaşındayım ve Isparta'da yaşıyorum.
-Genel olarak bir backend geliştiriciyim.
-Ağırlıklı olarak Java ve Kotlin ile mobil uygulama geliştirmekteyim.
-Aynı zamanda MS SQL ile veritabanları oluşturuyor ve yönetiyorum.
-Web geliştirmede ise .NET ve Django gibi teknolojileri kullanarak backend geliştirme konusundaki deneyimimi sürdürüyorum
+Hello, I'm Burak, I'm 20 years old, and I live in Isparta.
+I'm generally a backend developer.
+I primarily develop mobile applications using Java and Kotlin.
+Additionally, I create and manage databases using MS SQL.
+In web development, I continue to leverage technologies such as .NET and Django to further my experience in backend development."

 ## 🌐 Socials: